Transmission tower: Special designs

 Power station chimneys are sometimes equipped with crossbars for fixing conductors of the outgoing lines.
 Because of possible problems with corrosion by flue gases, such constructions are very rare.

+However, there are also roof-mounted support structures for high-voltage.
+Some thermal power plants in Poland like Połaniec Power Station and in the former Soviet Union like Lukoml Power Station use portal pylons on the roof of the power station building for the high voltage line from the machine transformer to the switchyard.
+Also other industrial buildings may have a rooftop powerline support structure.

+Beside this, it is also possible that the lower parts of an electricity pylon stand in a building.
+Such a structure a person, who cannot have a view of the interior of the building, cannot distinguish from a real rooftop pylon.
+A structure of this type is Tower 9108 of a 110 kV high-voltage traction power line in Fulda.

+An other unconventional way of installing powerlines are catenaries spun across a valley.
+Two such structures are used at the Kemano-Kitimat Powerline, another one can be found near Cape Town at 34.149954 S 18.926239 E.

-A new type of pylon, called Wintrack pylons, will be used in the Netherlands starting in 2010.
+A new type of pylon, called Wintrack pylons, as set to be used in the Netherlands starting in 2010.
 The pylons were designed as a minimalist structure by Dutch architects Zwarts and Jansma.
 The use of physical laws for the design made a reduction of the magnetic field possible.
 Also, the visual impact on the surrounding landscape is reduced.

 Two clown-shaped pylons appear in Hungary, on both sides of the M5 motorway, near Újhartyán.

 The Pro Football Hall of Fame in Canton, Ohio, U.S., and American Electric Power paired to conceive, design, and install goal post-shaped towers located on both sides of Interstate 77 near the hall as part of a power infrastructure upgrade.

-The Mickey Pylon is a Mickey Mouse shaped transmission tower on the side of Interstate 4, near Walt Disney World in Orlando, FL.
+The Mickey pylon is a Mickey Mouse shaped transmission tower on the side of Interstate 4, near Walt Disney World in Orlando, FL.
+Bog Fox is a design pylon in Estonia south of Risti at 58° 59′ 33.44″ N, 24° 3′ 33.19″ E.